hydro-project/hydroflow/docs/docs/dfir/quickstart/setup.md

 # Setup

-This section explains how to get Hydroflow running, either for development or usage, even if you are not familiar with Rust development.
+This section explains how to get DFIR running, either for development or usage, even if you are not familiar with Rust development.

 ## Installing Rust